Workiva/over_react/doc/flux_to_redux.md

 ## Influx Architecture
 ### What is Influx?
 Influx is just the term we're giving to an architecture that is both Redux and Flux at the same time.
-To aide in the transition from Flux to Redux, tools have been built to allow Flux and Connected (Redux) components to all talk to the same store.
-It's a transitional architecture that allows the library to be non-commital to the state management system, ultimately letting the transition from Flux to Redux to be a much more incremental process.
+To aid in the transition from Flux to Redux, tools have been built to allow Flux and Connected (Redux) components to all talk to the same store.
+It's a transitional architecture that allows the library to be non-commital to the state management system, ultimately allowing the transition from Flux to Redux to be a much more incremental process.

 ### Should you implement an Influx architecture during the transition?
-> tl;dr
->
+__tl;dr__

-> If you assess your architecture and are confident you can go straight from Flux to Redux, you should not use Influx.
-If you are not confident, you should consider it.
+__If you assess your architecture and are confident you can go straight from Flux to Redux, you should not use Influx.
+If you are not confident, you should consider it.__

 The Influx architecture is not a required part of the process, and may make your life more difficult by adding extra steps.
 There are both advantages and disadvantages, and assessing how large the refactor will likely provide the largest indication of whether or not it makes sense.

 ### Advantages
-The main advantages are that:
 - __You can split the effort into very tangible subtasks.__ The first is refactoring the state architecture (with a light component refactor), then each component can be its own task done over time.
 - __Inability to update entirely to `Component2` is not a blocker.__ Since `connected` components need to be `Component2`, the Redux refactor may be blocked by those efforts.
 This option allows the library to update the state system to a Redux friendly architecture while updating components to `UiComponent2` and `connect` at the same time.
-- __The workflow is much less complex.__ While heavily piggy backed off the two advantages, it's worth noting the workflow benefits of the incremental update.
-There shouldn't be as many massive merges or code reviews, and the granularity of tasks should make it more clear where manual testing is needed and when tests need to be written or updated.
+- __The workflow is much less complex.__ While heavily piggybacked off the two advantages, it's worth noting the workflow benefits of the incremental update.
+There shouldn't be as many massive merges or code reviews, and the granularity of tasks should make it clearer where manual testing is needed and when tests need to be written or updated.
 Ultimately this reduces the project complexity and the risk of regressions.
 - __The actual update process can be easier to reason about in complex scenarios.__ Influx merges Flux and Redux to provide a "halfway" point that is a fairly straightforward transition both from Flux and to Redux.
 For those complex scenarios, it may seem daunting to transition straight to Redux, and Influx can lower the barrier.

 ### Disadvantages
-The biggest disadvantages are that it:
 - __Takes extra time as there are ultimately two refactors instead of one (however minimal the second one will be).__ While ideally the second refactor (from Influx to Redux) should be an easy lift, it's still ultimately unnecessary.
 - __Does not provide any performance gains until the transition is complete.__ The Redux `connected` components will update on every store update as long as Flux is in the mix.
 This mimics the behavior of Flux, but takes away the largest benefit of connecting to Redux.
-- __Can add increased complexity and code to a possibly already complex state architecture.__ There is additional boilerplate and utilities necessary to maintain an Influx architecture that are completely unnecessary to Redux, making Influx more verbose and a little more confusing.
+- __Can add complexity and code to a possibly already complex state architecture.__ There are additional boilerplate and utilities necessary to maintain an Influx architecture that are completely unnecessary to Redux, making Influx more verbose and a little more confusing.

-In summary, it never makes sense to add steps and refactoring if you can afford not to.
-The primary advantage in Influx is that you can break up the project.
-If that may become important or is enticing, it is an option!
+In summary, Influx adds steps to the transition process, but can make the work easier to break up.

 ### Important Terms
 If this architecture is appealing, there are a few new classes and utilities it will be beneficial to be aware of.
-- __`connectedFlux`:__ This is a function that operates the same way as `connect` does for Redux components, but it connects a Flux component.
+- __`connectFlux`:__ Like [`connect`](https://github.com/Workiva/over_react/blob/master/doc/over_react_redux_documentation.md#connect), but for Flux stores instead of Redux stores.
 This is useful because it is one step closer to a Redux connected component without being Redux.
 If, for any reason, implementing the Redux side of Influx is presenting challenges, `connectFlux` provides a good middle ground.
 - __`FluxToReduxAdapterStore`:__ This is a class that wraps Flux store and makes it look like a Redux store.
 It is the cornerstone of Influx because pure Flux components will stay connected to the original store instance, but Redux components and connected Flux components (using `connectFlux`) will connect to the instatiated `FluxToReduxAdapaterStore` object.
 This works by passing in a Flux store instance, a Flux actions instance, and a modified Redux reducer function.
-- __`composeHocs`:__ This is a function that groups `connect` or `connectFlux` calls.
-If a component takes in multiple stores, it needs to be connected to all of them.
-Without this utility, this could still be done but introduces unfortunate formatting that is more difficult to reason about.
-This optional utility makes those cases easier to read and modify.
+- __`composeHocs`:__ If a component takes in multiple stores, it needs to be connected to all of them.
+This function that allows you to combine multiple `connect` or `connectFlux` calls using a flat list, as opposed to nesting them inside each other.
 - __`ReduxMultiProvider`:__ This Component has a similar purpose as that of `composeHocs`, but for a `ReduxProvider` instead.
-If the component tree does have multiple stores, the norm is to have multiple nested `ReduxProvider` instances with different context properties.
-Similar to multiple nested `connect` calls, this is not ideal.
-This optional component has the prop `storesByContext` that takes in a map of contexts (key) and `FluxToReduxAdapterStore` instances (value).
+This allows you to "provide" multiple stores via different contexts via one component invocation, as opposed to nesting multiple `ReduxProvider`s inside each other.

 ### Steps to an Influx Refactor
 Influx has two steps to the refactor.
 The first is to go from Flux to Influx.
 This part of the process can take as long as it needs to and is meant to be an incremental transition.
 The next step is to go from Influx to Redux, which should be a swift refactor of stores with a light UI refactor.